-Initially, a precoding step converts the plaintext input into an alphabetic string from the set of DNA bases $A_D =$ {A,T,C,G,MeC,H,X}.
-A, G, C, and T represent the main DNA bases adenine, guanine, cytosine, and thymine.
+- Nucleotides: {A, T, C, G, U, I, MeC, X, H} A, G, C, and T represent the main DNA bases adenine, guanine, cytosine, and thymine.
 MeC represents 5-Methylcytosine, an epigenetic marker, H represents hypoxanthine, and X represents xanthine.
-H and X are mutagenic deaminations of DNA bases that occasionally occur in gene sequences.
-Then the protocol provides for the following steps.
+H and X are mutagenic deaminations of DNA bases that occasionally occur in gene sequences. - DNA Codons: {ATT, ATC, ..., , TGA} - Transcription factors: TF ={TFII, TBP, ...}

+Associated with each dictionary is a set of class elements that describe the function of an element in a given sequence.
+For the set of nucleotides, N, the classes might be:

+• Regulatory elements: {Promoter, Upstream Activator, TATA, Exon, Intron, ...}

+2. High-level implementation summary

-- A level 1 process by which DNA text is mapped into the structure of a gene complete with introns, exons, regulatory regions, etc., to create a ciphergene.
+First, there is a level 1 process by which DNA text is mapped into the structure of a gene complete with introns, exons, regulatory regions, etc., to create a ciphergene.
 The purpose of this coding from a security perspective is that a single sequence of letters from a small alphabet can be used to represent a large set of permutations of message combinations.
+Multiple messages can be encoded into a single ciphergene.

+Fig. 3.Biological gene structure with a pre-coding instantiation of the DNA text message

 The decoding of such messages represents an np-hard problem for attackers.
 Fig. 3 provides a simple example of how the encoding process begins.
-In a real application the message could be spread across the control regions and different messages could be encoded simultaneously across different regions. - A level 2 process by which ciphergene code is then operated on by a series of protein transcription factor codes that combine with their counterpart regulatory codes on the ciphergene to produce a new coded sequence that represents a coded transcriptional complex. - A level 3 process is a series of operations that takes the coded transcriptional complex, which is operated on by protein and RNA polymerase codes resulting in a basal transcriptional complex code.
-The basal transcriptional complex code is processed by algorithms and maps the code into a messenger RNA code, called the ciphermRNA code.
+In a real application the message could be spread across the control regions and different messages could be encoded simultaneously across different regions.

+Level 1 can be used as an off-ramp and transmitted to the receiver or proceed to level 2.
+Level 2 processes take the ciphergene code through a series of protein transcription factor code operations that combine with their counterpart regulatory codes on the ciphergene to produce a new coded sequence that represents a coded transcriptional complex.

+Similarly, level 2 can be used as an off-ramp and transmitted to the receiver or proceed to level 3.
+Level 3 processes are a series of operations that takes the coded transcriptional complex, through a series of operations using protein and RNA polymerase codes resulting in a basal transcriptional complex code.
+The basal transcriptional complex code is processed by algorithms and maps the code into a messenger RNA code, called the cipher-mRNA code.
 The cipher-mRNA now consists only of codons of the original DNA text message and is translated into a protein code, called the cipherprotein.

 The output of level 3 is the cipherprotein code that is transmitted from the sender to the receiver.
 The receiver applies the decryption keys to recover the cipher-mRNA and then perform all subsequent steps to reach level 2, level 1, and decoding to produce the plaintext.
-The process is summarized in fig. 4.

-The protocol uses a series of encryption and decryption matrices, E_1 , E^{-1} , E_2 , E^{-2} , a series of encryption keys derived from pre-shared secret genomic sequences (K{T1} , K{T2} , K{T3} , P_T), and additional tools from information theory to accomplish coding, encrypting, decoding and decrypting the successive levels of data [3]
+The protocol uses a series of encryption and decryption matrices, a series of encryption keys derived from pre-shared secret genomic sequences and additional tools from information theory to accomplish coding, encrypting, decoding and decrypting the successive levels of data [3].